AnudeepDasAD/CAM/README.md

 ## Other sections
 * Conditional activation maps
 * Model training/development
-* Webcam demo on own face?
+* Webcam demo on own face
 * Bunch of data analysis of various types
 * Results on gender neutral people